theLiuk23/QuadraticEquationsSolver/README.md

 # QuadraticEquationsSolver
 It solves quadratic equations by providing 2 solutions, by drawing a parabola in cartesian axes.
 There is also some customizable settings and print features.
-Download the setup file at www.lucadallavilla.altervista.org

 If you want a setup file please visit my site (https://lucadallavilla.altervista.org/) and open the article called "Equazioni di secondo grado?
 Ez!", thank you!